xbnrxout/IoT-XR-Proj/README.md

   + Linux/MAC have a builtin Tool
 + [VSCode] with [Remote Development] Enabled
 # Project 1
-> Create node server for handling post requests from other IoT devices
+> Create node server with endpoints for requests from devices

 ## Step 1 - Get Raspian Image